ranaarvind3511/Terraform_Test/Terraform_CLI/README.md

 }
 ```
 Adjusting provider.tf
-### Organization and Workspace Names:
-Replace `organization-name` and `workspace-name` with your actual Terraform Cloud organization and workspace names.
 ### Azure Credentials:
 You will need to replace xxx in the Azure provider block with your actual Azure credentials.
 This includes `client_id, client_secret, subscription_id, and tenant_id`.

 ## Step 2: Setting Up Azure Credentials for Authentication
 You should not hard-code your credentials in the provider.tf file.
-Instead, set these as environment variables in Terraform Cloud:
+Instead, set these as environment variables.:

-- Log in to Terraform Cloud: <br>
-`Go to your workspace.`

-- Set Environment Variables: <br>
-`Navigate to "Variables" in your workspace settings.`

 - Add the following environment variables: <br>
 `ARM_CLIENT_ID`: Your Azure Client ID. <br>